The Daily Walk with Love

 this has been much more a personal shared exploration than it

-has meant to be any “definitive” sort of truth.
-I hope
+has been meant to be any “definitive” sort of truth, although it

-was not meant to be understood fully by mortal man, though
+understood fully by mortal man, though of course

-of course it is natural to try to understand Him and His wishes
+it is natural to try to understand Him

 The Voice of Freedom in Ohio!